averyma/averyma.github.io/_pages/about.md

 ---
 # About me

 I am a PhD student in the Machine Learning Group at the University of Toronto and Vector Institute.
-My supervisors are [Amir-massoud Farahmand](https://vectorinstitute.ai/team/amir-massoud-farahmand/) and [Prof. Richard Zemel](http://www.cs.toronto.edu/~zemel/inquiry/home.php).
+My supervisors are [Prof. Amir-massoud Farahmand](https://vectorinstitute.ai/team/amir-massoud-farahmand/) and [Prof. Richard Zemel](http://www.cs.toronto.edu/~zemel/inquiry/home.php).

 My primary research interests are in the security and adversarial robustness of learning algorithms.